-New York, NY – June 15, 2012 - The Thornton Tomasetti Foundation has named Daniel Lu, Cameron Ritchie and Barbara Simpson as the first recipients of its National Scholarship.
-Graduates from Cornell University, Princeton University and the University of Kansas, respectively, the three engineering students will each receive $10,000 to pursue a master’s degree in structural engineering.
+(New York, NY – April 24, 2013) – The Thornton Tomasetti Foundation has named Adam Bichir, Jingyu Lee and Francesca Renouard as recipients of its second annual National Scholarship awards.
+Soon to be graduates from the University of Michigan, Illinois Institute of Technology and the University of Washington, respectively, the three engineering students will each receive $10,000 to pursue a master’s degree in structural engineering.

 The Thornton Tomasetti Foundation jury, which reviewed the submissions, included Chicago Managing Principal Joe Burns and senior principals Bruce Gibbons of Los Angeles, Steve Hofmeister of Kansas City, Gary Mancini of New York and R. Wayne Stocks of Washington, D.C.

-“Daniel, Cameron and Barbara have bright futures ahead of them.
-We look forward to learning about the success and good fortune they come across in their graduate programs.
-The Thornton Tomasetti Foundation is proud to offer students the opportunity to fulfill their dream of attending graduate school and pursue a career in structural engineering.”
+“Adam, Jingyu and Francesca have proven themselves exemplary among their peers.
+Their innovative thinking will ensure they make great impacts on the contribution of engineering to the built environment.
+The Thornton Tomasetti Foundation is proud to offer students the opportunity to fulfill their dream of attending graduate school and pursuing a career in structural engineering.”

 Richard Tomasetti, chairman, Thornton Tomasetti Foundation